clausecker/memf/README.md

     l       read / write uint64_t
-    i       switch to Intel (little endian) byte order m       switch to Motorola (big endian) byte order
+    i       switch to Intel (little endian) byte order m       switch to Motorola (big endian) byte order [0-9]+  next item repeated n times
+    (       begin of group
+    )       end of group
+    z       skip one byte of input / emit \0

+Changes in byte order do not propagate out of the group they are done in.
+A group counts as a single item for repetition.

 Future Extensions
 -----------------